wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 5. Full Automation - without a geofencem in a closed venue low-speed environment such as by minibuses, valet parking, delivery robots. <a target="_blank" href="https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_3_0_quick_start.md">(Apollo 3.0)</a>

 ## Controls

 Computers needs to be able to control the vehicle's steering, throttle, and breaking systems to execute its planning.
 So vehicles need to be equipped with by-wire systems: including but not limited to brake by-wire, steering by-wire, throttle by-wire and shift by-wire.

+Every auto manufacturer has a self-driving car program:

-Honda's 2017 models and onward are built that way.
+* Honda's 2017 models and onward are built that way.

-The Lincoln MKZ is what Apollo is currently tested on.
+* The Lincoln MKZ is what Apollo is currently tested on.

-On 2018 Teslas even the glovebox lock is controlled by the computer.
+* On Teslas even the glovebox lock is controlled by the computer.

-ASUS GTX1080 GPU-A8G- Gaming GPU Card
+Additional organizations work with the
 Autonomous Technology Certification Facility (ATCF)

 ## Degrees